In the Bible, the words translated as “heaven” or “heavens” can mean either:

 “But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be burned up. … That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat” (2 Pt.
 3:10, 12b).
 This is the final destruction of the heavens and earth with fire.
 “The heavens” means the atmosphere, and maybe the rest of the universe, but not God’s dwelling place.
 It will be unexpected.
 All matter will be destroyed in what resembles a nuclear explosion.
 We know that matter is stored-up energy.
 At present it is held together by the Lord (Col. 1:17; Heb.
 1:3).
 At that time is seems as though the energy stored up in matter will be released, not with a whimper but a bang.

-The “day of the Lord” is a theme that is particularly applied to the Jews and their enemies in the prophetic Scriptures from Isaiah to Revelation.
+The “day of the Lord” is a theme that is particularly applied to the Jews and their enemies in the prophetic Scriptures from Amos and Isaiah to Revelation.
 It is a period of time when God intervenes in the world, primarily for judgement.
 It also describes God’s triumph over all His enemies and His granting security and blessing to His people.
 It will be a time of justice and retribution; of punishment and reward.
 A time when it will be clear to all that God is in control of our world.
 Some of the prophecies concerning the “day of the Lord” concerned the Jewish captivity in Babylon and the siege of Jerusalem by the Romans.
 As these prophecies came true, so will those concerning the future.

 Like food, prophecy is “sweet” and “sour/bitter” (Rev. 10:10).
 There is good news and there is bad news.